datavorous/Gray-Scott-Reaction-Diffusion-Model/README.md

    git clone https://github.com/datavorous/Gray-Scott-Reaction-Diffusion-Model.git
    ```

-2. For C++ version, install Raylib following the instructions on their [website](https://www.raylib.com/).
+2. For C version, install Raylib following the instructions on their [website](https://www.raylib.com/).

 3. The web version requires no additional installation.